baiango/Crystalline_lossy/edu/README.md

 So, I thought [Unlicense](https://unlicense.org/) is the better way to boost freedom.
 Don't try to limit or claim your name to people if you're serious about sharing.
 I'm not doing ego-driven project.

 ## Philosophy of CLY
 Every asset is a duty; the value isn't certain.
-I love creating w/ essentials.
-Including this text.
+Flesh is weak, know when to let go of your goal to soothe.
+I love creating w/ essentials, including this text.

 ## Downloaded resources
 ### **lemon.jpg and its derivatives**